alx9r/PsOmsa/README.md

 # How do I use this module?

 First take a look at the stream of character output by `omreport` in your environment.
-In my environment, the following command is interesting because it show information about the 14 physical disks attached to a PERC 710P:
+In my environment, the following command is interesting because it shows information about the 14 physical disks attached to a PERC 710P:

 ````Shell
 omreport storage pdisk controller=0